Stargazer lilies (Lilium ‘Stargazer’) are one of the most well-known and popular types of lilies.

 After the first frost in fall kills the foliage, you will be able to see exactly where the bulbs are located underground.

-This will enable you to dig them up with slicing through any of them with a spade.
+This will enable you to dig them up by slicing through any of them with a spade.

 Before digging up bulbs, prepare new planting holes so the bulbs can be placed back in the ground immediately.